carpentries-incubator/ml4bio-workshop/audience.md

 Workshop participants may be drawn from these and other groups at UW-Madison:
 - [Quantitative Biology Initiative](https://qbi.wisc.edu/)
-- McClean lab
+- McClean lab (Biomedical Engineering)
-- Gasch lab
+- Gasch lab (Genetics)
+- Mehle lab (Medical Microbiology & Immunology)